 The certifi Python package provides access to a copy of Mozilla's trusted certificates list.
-Using certificates you to have access to a known trusted certificates list without dependence on certificates present in the run-time environment / operating system.
+Using certifi enables you to have access to a known trusted certificates list without dependence on certificates present in the run-time environment / operating system.